 No hardship petitions will be reviewed after the seventh week of the season.

-9. No individual may apply to or be registered in two or more parishes at the same time.
+9. No individual may apply to or be registered in two or more parishes at the same time, or on two or more teams within a Parish.

 SECTION IX.
 CLASSIFICATIONS